Guide to HIPAA Compliant File Transfers - Part 1

-The one we are most concerned with is the Security Rule, for it contains the Technical Safeguards, the set of standards that deal with automated processes used in protecting data as well as controlling access to those data.
+This 3-part article focuses on the Security Rule, for it contains the Technical Safeguards, the set of standards that deal with automated processes used in protecting data as well as controlling access to those data.
 The Security Rule, which is documented in 45 CFR (Code of Federal Regulations) Part 160 and Part 164, Subparts A and C, is designed to address vulnerabilities arising from technological advancements in the health care industry and from the rapidly growing volume of ePHI.

 In other words, it applies to computers, information systems, electronic health records (EHR), computerized physician order entry (CPOE), clinical software applications, and many others, including file transfer services.
 Other sets of standards that belong to the Security Rule are the Administrative Safeguards and Physical Safeguards.

 Administrative Safeguards is composed of those standards that deal with administrative functions such as assignment or delegation of security responsibilities as well as security training activities.
 On the other hand, Physical Safeguards, deal with mechanisms for protecting electronic systems, equipment, and the data they hold from various threats.

 You will have to be familiar with all three safeguards to ensure comprehensive HIPAA compliance.
 I suggest you check out the Security Rule Guidance material found in the HHS website after reading this article.

 To illustrate what we've taken up so far: